-Except for agencies currently approved to operate differently, this applies to local government employees who will be supported by funds (state, federal, or local) associated with this project.
+This applies to all local employees who will be supported by funds (state, federal, or local) associated with this project.

 a.
 Salaries: List each position by title on the itemized budget form (and name of employee, if available).
-Show the annual salary rate for the employee and the number of annual hours to be devoted to the project by the employee.
-(Job descriptions and qualifications of staff should be on file at the local agency.)
+Show the total annual salary rate for the employee (regardless of funding source), the number of annual hours to be devoted to CCCA/PSA grant activities and if the employee is full time or part time.

 Using interns or volunteers for professional (investigation/case management/supervision) positions is not permitted.
-Professional positions may only be held by employees with the required training and credentials.
+Professional positions may only be held by individuals with the required training and credentials.

 Explain the positions and their functions in the narrative and indicate if positions are split between local probation and pretrial or other projects.
-Identify all staff and/ or positions that are responsible for investigating or supervising probationers/defendants.
+Identify all staff and/or positions that are responsible for investigating or supervising probationers/defendants.